 Nope!
 Rising Team will adapt to whichever team members are on your team at the time of any given session.
 You start each session by sharing a link and a code with your team, so as long as you keep it to 10 or fewer people per session, you can always include just the current members of your team.

 Thanks for recommending Rising Team to others!
 Simply send them over to our website and have them get started.
 We’re also building out an official referral program.
-More on that soon!
+We’re building out an official referral program but in the meantime, just email us at firstname.lastname@example.org if you refer a friend and we'll pay you $75 for each person you refer who signs up.

 Absolutely.
 Just sign up for multiple teams when you first get started and it will make you the administrator.
-You can then invite others to use Rising Team with their own teams.
+You can then invite others to use Rising Team with their own teams and you’ll get a rollup view across those teams.
 If you’ve already started using the product and want to add more teams, reach out to us at email@example.com and we’ll take care of it.

 Yes!
 You can invite anyone on a team you lead where you are trying to build stronger connections and working relationships.
 This could include direct reports, cross-functional “dotted line” reports, freelancers, interns, etc.

+All of the above!
 Rising Team sessions work whether everyone is in an office, everyone is remote, or some of each.
-What you need to make the session work is a) everyone needs a device (laptop, phone, or tablet) and internet access, and b) the leader ideally needs access to a shared screen, either on a video conference or in a conference room.
+What you need to make the session work is for everyone to have a device (laptop, phone, or tablet) and internet access.

 No. You can assign any person on the team to facilitate the session by changing the Team Lead on your Account tab.
 You can also invite another person, like an HR partner, to join your session and facilitate.